The Diary of Anne Frank (2009 TV series): May 1944

 It is May 1944 and the Franks are woken up by the sound of intruders downstairs.
 When the noises seem to stop, Otto and Peter go downstairs to lock the front door so as not to attract the police, but they discover that the burglars are still there and flee back to the annex.
 The next morning Mr Kugler informs them that the burglars took a lot of valuables and that they must be more careful.

 The tension and the summer heat start to get to them and they continually snap at each other.
 Food shortages are getting worse and the authorities have confiscated all radios.
 Luckily, Mr Kleiman secretly gives them a replacement.
 As the bombing raids get worse, Anne, now 15 years old, takes to running up and down the annex stairs to block out the sound.
 But they try to keep their spirits up and are thrilled when Miep finds some butter to bake a small cake for Edith's birthday.

-Finally, their worst nightmare comes true when the SD and Dutch plain-clothed police raid the warehouse (4 August 1944).
+Finally, their worst nightmare comes true when the Sicherheitsdienst (SD) and Dutch plain-clothed police raid the warehouse (4 August 1944).
 As all of the Jews are being led away one by one end titles reveal each of their fates.
 In the final scene, Miep finds Anne's notebooks scattered across the floor and reaches down to pick them up.